The Highest Jumping Animals

 **** The horse has a height at withers of just 29.9 inch (76 cm).

-If Man Were a Flea – Or: How Does the Flea Manage to Jump That High?
+How Does the Flea Jump So High?

 The flea had to pass its title to another animal, because its jumping power is “only” 135 times higher than its body weight.
 The record holder is the meadow froghopper, which has a jumping power 400 times higher than its body weight.
 Yet, it is not as dangerous to come across one of those animals than a cougar, which could easily jump up to a second floor balcony ...

-The Best Jumpers?
+Which Are The "Best" Jumpers?

 It is an impressive achievement to jump very high or large distances.
 Yet, there should be an additional category: the “best” jumper – an animal that is particularly nimble, sure-footed and fast and also very good at jumping, a multi-talent, an all-rounder!
 And who would have thought: These animals cannot be found in flat, wide plains but in the mountains.